spencermountain/git-slop/README.md

 # git-slop
-make fewer mistakes with these cleaner git commands
+make fewer mistakes using these cleaner git commands

-WIP -
 when released, it will export the following commands to use globally:

 `gs`